KetchuppOfficial/Hash_Table/README.md

 # Hash table optimization

 I used *callgrind* to get profiling data and *kcachegrind* to visualize it.
+There are some references to "clock signals" below.
+It means processor clock signals I got information about from the lowest line of *kcachegrind* window.

 ## Version 0